joatmon/spark-async-benchmark/README.md

 # Sample Results
 (run on an aging mac mini with one processor with two cores)

-The output of the 50 synchrounous requests that are completing with 500 other synchronous connections:
+The output of the 50 synchrounous requests that are competing with 500 other synchronous connections:
 ```
 Running 10s test @ http://localhost:4567/data
   5 threads and 50 connections